Chip Breaker vs Diamond Flute PCB Routers

 Tip options

-- Fish Tail: helps reduce chipping during entry into brittle materials
+- Fish Tail: Helps reduce chipping during entry into brittle materials

-- Drill Point: preferred for plunging, denser materials, or added durability
+- Drill Point: Preferred for plunging, denser materials, or added durability

 Quick Comparison